This Paula Deen banana bread recipe yields perfect results all the time. You can always count on Paula for great recipes!

 You can also just line the pans with parchment paper, leaving a bit of overhang on the sides for easier lifting.

-Next, combine the dry ingredients – flour, sugar, and salt – in a medium bowl.
+Next, combine the dry ingredients – flour, sugar, salt, baking powder, and baking soda – in a medium bowl.

 Stir the mixture well so the ingredients are evenly distributed.
 Set it aside.